EmilRyberg/P8LH7Grounding/README.md

    - You have to build from source.
 Make a new catkin workspace and build it there.
    - Remember to install for the correct ROS distro

+5. Compile cv_bridge to work with Python 3 (https://github.com/ros-perception/vision_opencv/tree/melodic)

-5. Make sure that the catkin workspace that **this** project/package is inside is built and sourced.
+6. Make sure that the catkin workspace that **this** project/package is inside is built and sourced.

-6. (Re)build the main workspace with the UR-ROS ws sourced.
+7. (Re)build the main workspace with the UR-ROS and cv_bridge ws sourced.

 ### Test that you got it right / it is working
 1. Start roscore